colinpotter/netce.com/README.md

 python3 manage.py migrate
 python3 manage.py createsuperuser
 python3 manage.py runserver
+mv polls/migrations/0002_load_historical_data.py polls/migrations/disabled
+python3 manage.py test
 ```
+(we have to disable the 0002_load_historical_data.py file that is used to populate the database )

 ## Features added:
 - mark poll questions as expired when they are a year old or older